Customer onboarding guide for 2021: Purpose, examples, and best practices

 To make onboarding a positive customer experience, keep the process as organized as possible.

-Form an onboarding plan by following these steps.
+Form a customer onboarding program by following these steps.
 With a strategy in place, you’ll be set to make your customers feel valued right from the start.

 There are many components to a complete onboarding process.
 Responsibilities might include: